Q42/Template.Android/scripts/colorparser/README.md

 This script converts color tokens from Figma to Compose format.
 It is designed to be used with the figma 'Color2Code' plugin, which exports the Color Tokens.

+Note: the script probably needs a few adjustments per project, based on the figma setup.

 ## Requirements

 - Android Studio